Health Care & Medication

 Share

 Medicaid is a government health insurance program that helps certain people get health care services at a lower cost.
-There are several different Medicaid programs in Florida.
-Medicaid for people who are older (age 65+) or live with a disability, and who have limited income and resources, is called SSI-Related Medicaid.
-SSI stands for Supplemental Security Income.
+In Florida, this program is also called the Statewide Medicaid Managed Care (SMMC) program.
+There are different Medicaid programs in Florida for different groups of people.

 What does Florida Medicaid cover?